Elastic CRFs for Open-ontology Slot Filling: Introduction

-First, currently most slot filling methods are unable to predict new labels for unseen slots.
+First, currently, most slot-filling methods are unable to predict new labels for unseen slots.
 The ontology is usually pre-defined and fixed.
 It is difficult to accommodate new semantic concepts (slots) in slot filling.
 However, users may often add new semantic concepts in a domain and dialog systems are expected to work across an increasingly wide range of domains.
-Thus it is highly desirable for slot filling models to be able to handle new slots, whether in-domain or cross-domain, with least expense after trained on a certain domain.
+Thus, it is highly desirable for slot-filling models to be able to handle new slots, whether in-domain or cross-domain, with the least expense being incurred after training on a certain domain.
 In this paper, we are interested in developing such open-ontology slot filling, which means that the collection of slots and values is open-ended for slot filling.
-Second, in current slot filling models \cite{Liu+2016, liu2015recurrent}, slot labels are generally encoded as one-hot vectors.
+Second, in current slot-filling models \cite{Liu+2016, liu2015recurrent}, slot labels are generally encoded as one-hot vectors.
 However, slot labels are not merely discrete classes.
-There are natural language descriptions for each slot, e.g. the description ``number of people'' for the slot \texttt{\#people}.
+There are natural language descriptions for each slot, e.g., the description ``number of people'' for the slot \texttt{\#people}.
 This one-hot encoding ignores the semantic meanings and relations for slots, which are implicit in their natural language descriptions and useful for slot filling.